nurrony/dotfiles/README.md

 I use **iTerm2** and **Zsh** together with these followings, so you need to install these as well

 - Themes
   - There are configuration for most popular ZSH prompt themes.
-Copy your favourite theme configuration file in your HOME directory.
 Uncomment the lines in [`zshrc`](./.zshrc) to load the theme.
     - [Powerlevel10k][p10k-link]
     - [Starship][starship-link]
     - [Oh My Posh][omp-link]